 Static images are your basic banner or square ads that surround a page’s content.
 They may contain your brand logo, text, CTA, and imagery but are void of motion and other interactive elements.
 Static ads can be a useful tool in marketing, especially when your brand already has an established following.

-Meanwhile, animated ads (such as HTML5 and SWFs) and interactive ads are great for telling stories and getting personal with your audience in a more creative fashion.
-But what distinguishes animated from interactive ads is the fact that the latter requires action from users or viewers, such as answering a simple question or trivia to be able to try out a product or service for free.
+Interactive ads are likewise used to tell narratives and create a personal appeal with your audience in a more creative fashion.
+Interactive ads require action from users or viewers, such as answering a simple question or trivia to try out a product or service for free.

-Depending on the ad size you choose, you can design your ads in multiple formats.
+You can design your ads in multiple formats depending on the ad size you choose.
 For example, you can serve static banner-size ads in JPEG, PNG, or one-slide GIFs; animated banners using a series of GIF frames; or interactive banners in SWF.
 Whether you’re using static or animated images, your file size should not exceed 150KB.

 Video ads can lead to strong audience engagement, with more and more people being drawn to video for giving life to your content.
 People who’ve watched your videos can also be a great audience for retargeting ads.
 Keep them under 3 minutes to encourage viewers to watch until the end.
 Putting subtitles can also improve viewership since there are people who turn off the sounds from their computer and use that as their default setting.